 Karyn Tabor, Kim Slinski, Shahriar Pervez, Amy McNally, Mike Budde, Jim Verdin

-South Sudan ranks as one of the most food insecure countries in the world due to a combination of social and environmental factors.
+South Sudan is one of the most food insecure countries in the world due to a combination of social and environmental factors.
 Returnees and migrants fleeing neighboring countries with growing political instability and conflict have settled in South Sudan, increasing the number of people vulnerable to weather hazards and food insecurity.

-Extreme weather events are occurring frequently, with South Sudan experiencing devastating floods in four of the past five years (2019-2023).
-The combination of above average precipitation in early 2024 brought about by La Niña, a slow recession of flooding during the dry season, and large volumes of water being released from Lake Victoria in Uganda, all raised concerns of another year of extensive flooding in the region.
+South Sudan has experienced devastating floods in four of the past five years (2019-2023).
+Above average precipitation in early 2024, a slow recession of flooding during the dry season, and large volumes of water being released from Lake Victoria all raised concerns of another year of extensive flooding in the region.
 However, the extent and location of inundated areas remained highly uncertain due to the lack of information of flow releases from dams upstream along the Victoria Nile River.
-The Famine Early Warning Systems Network (FEWS NET) Decision Support Team and United States Agency for International Development (USAID) Disaster Response Team needed to know which areas were likely to flood in the coming months to prepare to relocate refugee camps, if necessary, and allocate humanitarian assistance aid for the people in need.
+The Famine Early Warning Systems Network (FEWS NET) Decision Support Team and United States Agency for International Development (USAID) Disaster Response Team needed to know which areas were likely to flood in the coming months to prepare to relocate refugee camps, if necessary, and allocate humanitarian assistance.

-While multiple flood monitoring data products are available through various initiatives, the taskforce identified the need for better information to address the urgent and evolving humanitarian crises.
-Generating accurate forecast models of environmental conditions and natural hazards from satellite remote sensing is challenging in data poor regions of the world such as South Sudan.
-In-situ weather station data is also limited and unreliable, and there is a scarcity of reliable field data to validate satellite imagery.
+Generating accurate forecast models is challenging in data poor regions of the world such as South Sudan.
+In-situ weather station data is limited and unreliable, and there is a scarcity of reliable field data to validate satellite imagery.

-Fortunately, an increasing number of satellites are available from the US and European space agencies to rely on the strengths of various instruments and improve the accuracy of forecast models.
-FEWS NET scientists from National Aeronautics and Space Administration (NASA) Goddard Space Flight Center (GSFC) and U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center leveraged multiple data sources to build a model to meet the needs of the international Technical Working Group supporting the United Nations Office for the Coordination of Humanitarian Affairs (UN OCHA).
-The working group consisted of local experts, government of South Sudan, FEWS NET, UN OCHA, the World Food Program, academic researchers, regional experts, and international non-governmental organizations.
+Fortunately, an increasing number of satellites are available from the US and European space agencies to improve the accuracy of forecast models.
+FEWS NET scientists from National Aeronautics and Space Administration (NASA) Goddard Space Flight Center (GSFC) and U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center built a model to meet the needs of the international Technical Working Group supporting the United Nations Office for the Coordination of Humanitarian Affairs (UN OCHA).

-FEWS NET scientists relied on the Visible Infrared Imaging Radiometer Suite, Climate Hazards Group InfraRed Precipitation with Station (CHIRPS), Landsat, hydrological model forecasts (FEWS NET Land Data Assimilation System-forecasts), and radar altimetry data to rapidly develop a 3–6-month statistical forecast model of the spatial likelihood of inundation.
-The statistical model estimated the total flooded area which was then used to determine the spatial distribution of the inundation based on the historical frequency of inundation derived from VIIRS flood products.
-By June of 2024, the team accurately forecasted a September inundation area of 73,000 km2, predicting that, approximately 11,000 hectares of cropland and 830,000 people would be vulnerable to flooding.
+FEWS NET scientists relied on the Visible Infrared Imaging Radiometer Suite (VIIRS), Climate Hazards Group InfraRed Precipitation with Station (CHIRPS), Landsat, hydrological model forecasts (FEWS NET Land Data Assimilation System-forecasts), and radar altimetry data to rapidly develop a 3–6-month statistical forecast model of the spatial likelihood of inundation.
+The model also used historical frequency of inundation derived from VIIRS flood products.
+By June 2024, the team accurately forecasted a September inundation area of 73,000 km2, predicting that approximately 11,000 hectares of cropland and 830,000 people would be vulnerable to flooding.
 The working group, in turn, advised the South Sudan Flood Preparedness and Response Taskforce, co-led by the Ministry of Humanitarian Affairs and OCHA.